Iskers/Assignment_1-Circuits/README.rst

 circuit.py
 ~~~~~~~~~~
-Overall class representing a circuit. ``canvas`` is its most important variable.
+Overall class representing a circuit. ``canvas`` is its central variable.
 This contains a chronological list of
 parts.
 Items in the canvas can be accessed through ``some_circuit[index]``.

-Circuit can, as previously mentioned be used in a context where one can alter it and then it reverts back when leaving
+Circuit can, as previously mentioned, be used in a context where one can alter it and then it reverts back when leaving
 the context.
 This is useful in *study_.py* because here we want to alter a circuit do some studies and then return
 the original for final alterations.